apache/lucene/lucene/luke/README.md

 ## Introduction

-Luke (atop Swing) is the GUI tool for introspecting your Lucene / Solr / Elasticsearch index.
+Luke (atop Swing) is the GUI tool for introspecting your Lucene index.
 It allows:

 * Browsing your documents, indexed terms and posting lists
 * Searching in the index